carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 - Customized image of an EC2 instance, having built-in OS, softwares, configurations, etc.
 - AMI's can be created from both Volumes and Snapshots.
   - You can create an AMI from EC2 instance and launch a new EC2 instance from AMI.
-- AMI are built for a specific region and can be copied across regions
+- AMI are built for a specific region and **can be copied across regions**
+- Use Cases: A company's application is running on Amazon EC2 instances in a single Region.
+In the event of a disaster, a solutions architect needs to ensure that the resources can also be deployed to a second Region.
+  - Copy an Amazon Machine Image (AMI) of an EC2 instance and specify the second Region for the destination
+  - Launch a new EC2 instance from an Amazon Machine Image (AMI) in the second Region

 ### Elastic Load Balancing (ELB)